-We evaluate recoverability of intangible assets based on the sum of the undiscounted cash flows expected to result from the use, and the eventual disposal of, the Asset Group.
+We evaluate recoverability of intangible assets based on the sum of the undiscounted cash flows expected to result from the use and the eventual disposal of the Asset Group.
 We make estimates and judgments about the future undiscounted cash flows over the remaining useful life of the Asset Group.
 Our anticipated future cash flows include our estimates of existing or in process product sales, production and operating costs, future capital expenditures, working capital needs, and assumptions regarding the ultimate sale of the Asset Group at the end of the life of the primary asset.
 The useful life of the Asset Group was based on the estimated useful life of the Core IP, the primary asset at the time of acquisition.
 There has been no change in the estimated useful life of the Asset Group.
 Although our cash flow forecasts are based on assumptions that are consistent with our plans, there is significant judgment involved in determining the cash flows attributable to the Asset Group over its estimated remaining useful life.

-In the fourth quarter of 2014, we determined that there were no events or changes in circumstances that indicated that the carrying value of the Asset Group might not be recoverable.
+In the fourth quarter of 2015, we determined that there were no events or changes in circumstances that indicated that the carrying value of the Asset Group might not be recoverable.
 We concluded that the fair value of the reporting unit exceeded its carrying value and no impairment existed.
-During the three months ended March 31, 2015, we made no changes to the underlying forecasts nor did we identify any additional indicators of potential impairment of intangible assets or other new information that would have a material impact on the forecast or the impairment analysis prepared as of December 31, 2014.
+During the three months ended March 31, 2016, we did not identify any indicators of potential impairment of intangible assets or new information that would have a material impact on the forecast or the impairment analysis prepared as of December 31, 2015.